cdown/chrisdown.name/_posts/2015-01-29-resources-to-improve-mandarin-proficiency.md

 ### Hanping

-[Hanping][] is an awesome dictionary using [CC-CEDICT][] (you can also purchase the [ABC][] dictionary for use in the app), an open source Chinese to English dictionary.
+[Hanping][] is a fairly comprehensive dictionary using [CC-CEDICT][] (you can also purchase the [ABC][] dictionary for use in the app), an open source Chinese to English dictionary.
 I used to almost exclusively use MDBG, which we will go into later, but this has taken over as my favourite app for a few reasons.

 Some of those reasons include: